-Atman is the Sanskrit name of the life giving aspect of the air we breathe.
-Atman refers to the principal of life and sensation, the transcendent unitary self, a witness, the breath, soul, or spirit.
+Atman is the Sanskrit word for the life-giving aspect of the air we breathe.
+Atman refers to the principle of life and sensation, the transcendent unitary self, a witness, the breath, soul, or spirit.
 The breath rules the world and fits the definition of God perfectly, every creature on the earth lives because to breathing and the moment it stops, life and sensation fade away.
 All creatures are family to live together on the earth, breathe the same air, and the Sacred Teaching of heaven is to be kind and helpful to all creatures that cry and grasp for the breath.

 The philosophy has many names, such as the way, the Middle Way, the path, the good path to good fortune, the knowledge of happiness, the Philosophical System of AH, and so on.
 A philosophy is a theory of the principles or laws regulating the universe and knowledge.
 A system of forming an arrangement of things into a whole and for that, a course of conduct is given.
 The Sacred Text is a call to become a saint, a wonderworker, a tireless promoter of unity among all people, and to go towards to help the disadvantaged and the disturbed of the world is the religious calling.
 There are many titles for the spiritually enlightened, but only one way to attain a title, and that, master the philosophy and abandon the ego.
 The text says it takes virtue and going beyond, and herein is the same teaching all enlightened beings adhered to for that.

 The stillness of heaven is everlasting just as the teaching and opposite to the state of movement upon the earth, so the teacher beckons us to stop and abandon the mortal condition and life after life of suffering for a state of peace.
 We do not have to search far to find suffering in the world.
 It is everywhere, listen to the news and you will hear about a world in turmoil.
 Today, people are quick to anger and fight, and carry weapons to kill, with little regard for others.
 It is sad, but killing is not condemned in the earthy religions enough and in some, it is a practice.
 Today, you can hear misguided zealots who think killing is justified extolling the greatness of God in the very act of killing.
-A mixed up world indeed, and when looking for an illustration of hell, look no further, it is here.
+A mixed-up world indeed, and should you wonder if hell and endless suffering exists, look no further, it is here.
 If a person does not follow the heavenly path, after death, the destination will be here, the hereafter.
 An endless cycle of living and dying here until one adheres to the resolve to follow the way and abandon the mortal condition.
 Here on the earth, a precious opportunity exists for cutting the bind for heavenly bliss.
 The purpose of the teaching is to arise and go beyond, for the wisdom and happiness to serve the lowest.

-The Sacred Teaching of heaven has disappeared as a recognized religion on the earth, but going towards the homeless and disadvantaged to help is recognized as the way.
-Such is the teaching, and today, those who engage in selfless giving of others are living examples of the oldest philosophy upon the earth.
-Volunteering in food shelves, clothing distribution centers, or anywhere that helps people and creatures in need is virtuous and the virtuous receive extra blessing from the highest.
-If you want to see the teaching of heaven in action, avoid the lavish halls of worship and hit the streets, there you will find an illustration of caring for others in action.
+The Sacred Teaching of heaven disappeared as a recognized religion on the earth long ago, but going towards the homeless and disadvantaged to help and care for is recognized as the way.
+Such is the teaching, and today, those who engage in selfless giving to others are living examples of the oldest philosophy upon the earth.
+Volunteering in food shelves, clothing distribution centers, or anywhere that helps people and creatures in need is virtuous and the virtuous are rewarded by extra blessings from the highest.
+If you want to see the teaching of heaven in action, avoid the lavish halls of worship and hit the streets, there you will find an illustration of the Holy Path of caring for others in action.

 All of the mantras of the Rigveda are composed in meter.
 There are over thirty different meters and here are the three most common.
 The first line of the Gayatri meter has sixteen syllables and the second has eight.
 Both lines of Jagati have twenty-four syllables, and both lines of Trishtubh have twenty-two.
-Knowing the meter of a mantra is important for chanting, and well as helpful in the preservation of the text.
-The text was orally transmitted, generation-to-generation for a long time before writing, and there are checks in the text to help a devotee remember.
+Knowing the meter of a mantra is important for chanting, and is helpful in the preservation of the text.
+The text was orally transmitted, generation-to-generation for thousands of years before writing, and there are checks in the text to help a devotee remember.
+There are people alive today able to recite the whole of the text.
 Over time, a syllable in a mantra has disappeared here and there, but the version we have today is amazingly accurate.

 The school uses its own dictionary for translating the mantras, although ninety-nine percent of the words are from the Sanskrit-English Dictionary by Sir Monier Monier-Williams.
 The dictionary was published in 1899 and H.H.
 Wilson, who is credited with the first English translation of the Rigveda, was instrumental in its coming to fruition.
 He had previously published a Sanskrit dictionary, but before his death, turned over all reference material to Monier-Williams.
 The school uses the dictionary meaning of the Sanskrit word in the translation with very little alteration and this gives the mantras a certain flavor.
 The sentence structure of the maker is a little different than English speakers are accustomed too, but is similarly understandable.